 The Stream Ravine Dump Area was substantially filled to create a level surface in 1893 (Hardesty 1893).
 The 1880 and 1881 maps indicate the first phases of filling the ravine, including the raised dirt fill road across the ravine which and later became Sheridan Avenue (Jones 1880; Humphrey 1881).
 This capping of the deposit may have preserved the archaeological features, including work spaces and refuse deposits.
 The Stream Ravine Dump Area is currently capped by the Main Parade Lawn.
-In the Southern Project area, it is capped by fill and an open area of informal landscaping.
+In the Southern Project area, it is capped by fill and an open area of work during the Spanish and Mexican Colonial Periods until it was filled in the 1880s (Jones